 - Rental income is not guaranteed.
 Defaulted rent and unoccupied properties could reduce returns.

 - If the size of the fund falls significantly, the fund may have to hold fewer properties, and this reduced diversification may lead to an increase in risk.

-Where a fund is exposed to these risks, we have rated the fund as having a risk type of "Property".
+Where a fund could be exposed to these risks, we have rated the fund as having a risk type of "Property".

 Overseas investments allow you to take advantage of the growth potential of markets outside of the UK.
 But currency changes can affect the value of overseas investments.
 Because the value of overseas investments is converted from local currency into

-Where a significant proportion of a fund is invested in non-Sterling assets, we have rated the fund as having a risk type of "Currency".
+Where a proportion of a fund is invested in non-Sterling assets, we have rated the fund as having a risk type of "Currency".

 In comparison to larger companies, shares of smaller companies may be harder to trade and short-term performance may be more volatile.
 There may also be more chance the companies will become insolvent.
 Funds which invest in small companies can